Intranet Now Conference, London, UK

 Wedge Black, Intranet Now conference founder, had this to say about Tangowork:

-“The Tangowork chatbot for our 2017 Intranet Now conference gave us the means to conveniently provide important event details to our participants, both before and during the conference.
+“The chatbot Tangowork built for our 2017 Intranet Now conference gave us the means to conveniently provide important event details to our participants, both before and during the conference.
 At the same time, we were sharing an example of a leading edge technology that internal communicators could experiment with at the conference and take home as a possibility for use in their own organizations.
 And the Tangowork team was great to work with — they made it effortless to get our own dedicated event chatbot up and running.”

 The Intranet Now chatbot was a valuable resource for conference participants, and a learning opportunity in itself, presenting a new potential technology for internal communicators to use.
 Everything that the Intranet Now chatbot learned at last year’s conference will result in more accurate and successful conversations for this year’s conference.